Act of 18 June 1965 no. 4

 • has driven the vehicle in an irresponsible manner.

-• When considerations of traffic safety require it, the chief of police or the person he authorizes may prohibit the use of vehicles other than motor vehicles and motor vehicle trailers for a specified period of up to 6 months, if the vehicle is not in a safe condition, or if the owner or someone who constantly uses it with his consent, has used it for reckless driving in breach of provisions in or pursuant to this Act.
+• When considerations of traffic safety require it, the Chief of Police or the person he authorizes may prohibit the use of vehicles other than motor vehicles and motor vehicle trailers for a specified period of up to 6 months, if the vehicle is not in a safe condition, or if the owner or someone who constantly uses it with his consent, has used it for reckless driving in breach of provisions in or pursuant to this Act.

 • If the vehicle is handed over to others after the conditions for prohibiting its use according to no. 2 and no. 4 have been met, a ban on use can also be imposed against or maintained against the person to whom the vehicle is transferred.